-- iv.
+- i.
+The approximate location and size of all proposed water lines, valves, hydrants, sewer lines, and fire alarm boxes.
+Connection to existing lines or alternate means of water supply or sewage disposal and treatment as provided in standards published by the Tompkins County Health Department.
+Show profiles of all proposed water and sewer lines.
+Proposed provision of water supply and related data includes the following: - i.
+Location of any existing wells on site and other proposed lot wells. - ii.
+Copies of New York State Department of Environmental Conservation Well Completion Reports for completed well(s) (including the well log and pump test data). - iii.
+Any and all water quality testing results. - iv.
 Proposed individual water supply system details such as pumps, storage, treatment, controls, etc. - v.
 A completed hydrogeological study, as may be required by the Planning Board at its discretion. - j.
 All requirements as specified in local laws of the Town of Ulysses governing storm-water runoff; a storm-water management plan indicating the approximate location, construction and size of swales; and proposed lines and their profiles.
-Ramification of connections to existing or alternate means of disposal. - k.
-Plans and cross-sections showing the proposed new location and types of sidewalks, street lighting standards, street trees, curbs, water mains, sanitary sewers and storm drains, and the size and type thereof; the character, width and depth of pavements and sub-base; the location of manholes, basins, and underground conduits.
+The plan must include ramification of connections to existing or alternate means of disposal. - k.
+Plans and cross-sections showing the proposed new location and types of sidewalks, lighting standards, trees and landscaping, curbs, water mains, sanitary sewers and storm drains, and the size and type thereof; the character, width and depth of pavements and sub-base; the location of manholes, basins, and underground conduits.
 New features must comply with the Ulysses Subdivision Design Standards, Article XXI, Section 21.3.16. - I. Preliminary designs of any bridges or culverts which may be required. - m.
 The proposed lot lines with the approximate dimensions and area of each lot. - n.
-Where the topography is such as to make difficult the inclusion of any of the required facilities within the public areas as laid out, the Preliminary Plat shall show the boundaries of proposed permanent easements over or under private property, which permanent easements shall not be less than 20 feet in width, and which shall provide satisfactory access to an existing public highway or other public open space shown on the subdivision or the Official Map. - o.
+Where the topography is such as to make difficult the inclusion of any of the required facilities within the public areas as laid out, the Preliminary Plat shall show the boundaries of proposed permanent easements for ingress and egress [utility easements may be less wide] over or under private property, which permanent easements shall not be less than 20 feet in width, and which shall provide satisfactory access to an existing public highway or other public open space shown on the subdivision or the Official Map. - o.
 An actual field survey of the boundary lines of the tract, giving complete descriptive data by bearings and distances, made and certified to by a licensed land surveyor.
 The corners of the tract shall also be located on the ground and marked with an approved pin, pipe or monument as approved by the Town Board, and shall be referred to and shown on the plat. - p.
 If the application covers only a part of the subdivider's holding, a map of the entire tract shall be submitted so that the part of the subdivider's holding covered in the application can be considered in the light of the entire holding.
-This map shall be drawn at a scale of not less than 1:4,800 and shall show an outline of the platted area with its proposed streets, and an indication of any probable future street system with its grades and drainage in the remaining portion of the tract, and any probable future drainage layout of the entire tract. - q.
-A copy of any covenants or deed restrictions that are intended to cover all or part of the tract. - r.
-Location, width and approximate grade of all proposed streets with approximate elevations shown at the beginning and end of each street, at street intersections and at all points where there is a decided change in the slope or direction.
+This map shall be drawn at a scale of not less than 1:4,800 and shall show an outline of the platted area with its proposed roads, and an indication of any probable future roads system with its grades and drainage in the remaining portion of the tract, and any probable future drainage layout of the entire tract.